Collection and Foreclosure

 Timely payment of assessments is critical to the success of your association.
-If your current legal counsel’s collection efforts are going nowhere fast, contact Rabin Parker Gurley for a free consultation to discuss how we can better serve your community.
+If your current legal counsel’s collection efforts are going nowhere fast, contact Rabin Parker Gurley for a free consultation to discuss how we can assist your community.

 Frequently Asked Questions